docker-hy/docker-hy.github.io/exercises.md

 Create Dockerfile for an application in any of your own repositories and publish it to Docker Hub.
 This can be any project except clones / forks of backend-example or frontend-example.

-For this exercise to be complete you have to provide the link to the project in docker hub, make sure you have instructions in README.
+For this exercise to be complete you have to provide the link to the project in docker hub, make sure you have instructions in a README that's available through your submission.

 ### 1.9 ###